collective/collective.collabora/README.rst

 <https://github.com/collective/collective.collabora/issues>`_.

-This package is part of `Quaive <https://quaive.com>`_ and supported by the Quaive partners Cosent, Syslab.com and Imio.
+This package is part of `Quaive <https://quaive.com>`_ and supported by the Quaive partners Cosent, Syslab.com and iMio.

-Development of this package was sponsored by `Imio <https://imio.be>`_ and `Syslab.com <https://syslab.com>`_.
+Development of this package was sponsored by `iMio <https://imio.be>`_ and `Syslab.com <https://syslab.com>`_.